Biographies Characteristics Analysis

 Explanation:

-Let's take a function y = x 2 or y = –x 2 .
+Let's take the function y = x 2 or y = –x 2 .

 For any value x the function is positive.
-Sign x does not affect sign y.
+Sign x does not affect the sign y.
 The graph is symmetrical about the coordinate axis.
 This is an even function.

-odd function.
+Odd function.

-In other words, for any value x equality f(–x) = –f(x).
+In other words, for any value x equality holds f(–x) = –f(x).

 The graph of an odd function is symmetrical with respect to the origin (Fig. 2).

-Examples of an odd function:
+Examples of odd function:

 y= sin x